-Halifax Regional Police is warning citizens after a rash of thefts from vehicles over the last week.
+Halifax Regional Police are warning citizens after reported thefts from vehicles in Halifax.

-Thefts from vehicles are usually crimes of opportunity with visible items tempting would-be thieves.
-Citizens should remove all items from their vehicles (e.g. global positioning systems (GPS), satellite radios, cell phone chargers or other equipment that appears valuable) and lock the doors upon exiting.
-If it’s absolutely necessary to leave items in your vehicle, they should be locked in the trunk out of plain sight before arriving at your destination.
+Thefts from vehicles are usually crimes of opportunity.
+Visible items tempt would-be thieves.
+Citizens should remove all items from their vehicles (purses, tablets & laptops, satellite radios or other equipment that appears valuable).
+If it is absolutely necessary to leave items in a vehicle, they should be locked in the trunk out of plain sight before arriving at your destination.

-Citizens who have had items stolen from their vehicles are asked to file a report by calling 902-490-5016.
-You can also file a report online athttp://www.halifax.ca/Police/OnlineCrimeReporting/OnlineCrimeReporting.php
+Citizens who have had items stolen from their vehicles are asked to report the incident by calling 902-490-5016 or online at http://www.halifax.ca/Police/OnlineCrimeReporting/OnlineCrimeReporting.php

 Citizens are encouraged to call police at 902-490-5020 if they observe any suspicious activity in or around parked vehicles.
-You can also make a report anonymously through Crime Stoppers by calling toll-free 1-800-222-TIPS (8477), submitting a secure web tip at www.crimestoppers.ns.ca or texting a tip – Tip 202 + your message to 274637.
+Information can also be provided anonymously through Crime Stoppers at 1-800-222-TIPS (8477), online at www.crimestoppers.ns.ca or by using the P3 Tips app.